-Qualcomm files breach of contract complaint against Apple manufacturers
+Qualcomm sues four Apple contact manufacturers over royalties

 Foxconn Technology Group is the trading name of Taiwan’s Hon Hai Precision Industry Co, the main assembler of Apple devices.

-Qualcomm filed the complaint in the United States District Court for the Southern District of California.

-The company’s shares were marginally lower at $55.49 in premarket trading.Report Typo/Error
+Qualcomm’s shares were marginally lower at $55.66 in premarket trading.Report Typo/Error